jzerbe/jzerbe.github.com/_posts/2026-01-06-building-in-colorado-mountains.md

 in 2022 wasn't too painful, even without the meteoric rise of consumer-grade LLMs.
 The pieces I needed according to the information packet:
 1. Complete Building Permit Application (Sign and date) - _easy, just filling out some contact details_
 2. 11X17 Proposed Site Plan by Colorado Licensed Surveyor - _spend a few months and a few grand with an engineering firm_
-3. (2) Sets of Plans, see Plans & Specifications and Plan Requirements Packet - _they want paper_ <https://theplanprinter.com/>
+3. (2) Sets of Plans, see Plans & Specifications and Plan Requirements Packet - _the rural county wanted paper_ <https://theplanprinter.com/>
 4. Access Approval & Right of Way Permits
    1. Get and fill in the right paperwork <https://www.archuletacounty.gov/county-government/public-works/county-engineer/right-of-way-permits/>
    2. Pay the fee to build a driveway and bring in utilities
    3. Do the actual construction - horizontal bore under the road to bring in electrical and form a driveway over a metal culvert
    4. Get the final inspection
 5. Sanitation (Archuleta County Water Quality approved permit if applicable)
-   1. First you need to design the septic system with an engineering firm like Davis Engineering.
+   1. First you need to design the septic system with an engineering firm like [Davis Engineering](https://www.daveng.com/).
-   2. Get a permit to do the construction with an excavation team like Pagosa Landworks.
+   2. Get a permit to do the construction with an excavation team like [Pagosa Landworks](https://www.pagosaequipment.co/).
    3. Once the septic system is electrified with a warning alarm then you can get the final review.
 6. Pagosa Fire Protection District Receipt - pay them at <https://www.pagosafire.org/impact-fee-schedule>
 7. Proof of Ownership - _already have this from closing_